Poetry competition guidelines and conditions of entry

 Entries into the competition can be in English or Te Reo Māori.

 - The submission of your poem will be taken as indicating acceptance of the above conditions.

 - We will announce the winners after entries have been judged.
 The winning poets will be contacted.

 Library Opening Hours Find out all you need to know about where our libraries are and their opening hours.
 Library Catalogue Search the library catalogue, place reserves, renew your loans and suggest titles to be added to the collection.
+Online Resources Check out digital resources you can use for free!
 Mau Mahara Kāpiti View our historical photograph collection online.
 Browse and order from over 2000 images of local people and places.
-Pressreader You can access thousands of newspapers and magazines from around the world!
 What's on at the library All libraries hold regular, and special events for all ages.
 Check here for details.
 Arts There are many arts events of all kinds throughout the year.
 Listings for these can be found in Arts Events & Exhibitions below, in the local press, on the radio, and on events website.